asyncapi/studio/docs/introduction.md

 Studio is a tool to develop AsyncAPI documentation.

+Using Studio you can develop an AsyncAPI document, visualize the flow of events, preview, validate, and convert the document to the latest version in one place.

-It allows you to visualize the flow, events, publishers, subscribers as you design your API.
+You can use it to view the events, publishers, subscribers, messages, payload as you design your API.

 # Studio Use Cases